tanupoo/decipede/README.md

         It reads data from the device specified in the end of parameters.
         And, it writes the data into some pseudo terminal that it created when it had started.
-The baud rate is 115200 for that devices.
+The baud rate of the pseudo terminal is 115200 for that devices.
 You can use a special word "con" to write the data into the standard output.

         -n: specifies the number of pseudo devices to be created. (default: 1)
+        -b: specifies the baud rate of the read dev. (default is 115200)
-        -o: specifies the file name including the device names prepared.
+        -o: specifies the file name in which decipede will put the prepared device names.
+The device names are printed out to the standard output if this option is not specified.
         -C: writes data into the console as the one of the pseudo devices.
+        -x: writes data in hex string.
     ~~~~

 ## TODO

-- improve to use libev for evolving into *centipede*.
+- think to use libev for evolving into *centipede*.